suiware/walrus-sites-deploy/README.md

 ## Features

-- Store the published site object ID in an environment file.
+- Stores the published site object ID in an environment file.
-- Set the number of epochs for which the site is stored.
+- Allows setting the number of epochs for which the site is stored.
 - Can swap SUI for 0.5 WAL to fund the deployment if necessary.
 - Can override already deployed files if necessary.